SammyBolger/f1-race-analysis/README.md

 - **Sprint**
 - **Sprint Qualifying** (if available for the event)

-Qualifying replays include lap-based telemetry such as speed, gear, throttle, and brake data.
+Qualifying replays include lap based telemetry such as speed, gear, throttle, and brake data.
-This functionality is still being refined.

 ---